sand-worm-labs/docs/docs/ast-builder/statements/querying/creating-derived-subqueries.md

 # Creating Derived Subqueries

-This document covers the `alias_as` functionality of the AST Builder in the GlueSQL project.
+This document covers the `alias_as` functionality of the AST Builder in the WormSQL project.
 The `alias_as` method allows you to create a derived subquery, which is similar to subqueries in SQL.
 It gives you the ability to use the output of a query as a table to perform further queries.

 ## Basic Usage